sai-dev/sai/autogtp/README.md

 # autogtp

-This is a self-play tool for Leela-Zero.
+This is a self-play tool for SAI.
 When launched, it will fetch the best network from the server so far, play a game against itself, and upload the SGF and training data at the end of the game.